ALU-Schumacher/AUDITOR/media/website/content/_index.md

 ```

 ## SLURM Epilog Collector

+**Important: the SLURM Epilog Collector stores CPU times in milliseconds.
+If you're later using the APEL plugin, you have to divide these numbers by 1000.
+Please consult the documentation of the APEL plugin for this.**

 The Slurm epilog collector can installed from the provided RPM or can be built with this command: